Denis Doulgeropoulos

 WA_21113_-High-Deductible-Health-Plan.jpg

-Although HDHP participation has grown rapidly, the most common plan — covering almost half of U.S. workers — is a traditional preferred provider organization (PPO).2 If you are thinking about enrolling in an HDHP or already enrolled in one, here are some factors to consider when comparing an HDHP to a PPO.
+Although participation in high-deductible health plans (HDHPs) has increased rapidly, the most common option, covering nearly half of U.S. workers, remains the traditional preferred provider organization (PPO).
+Therefore, if you are considering enrolling in an HDHP or are already enrolled in one, it is important to understand several key factors when comparing an HDHP to a PPO.

 Up-Front Savings

-The average annual employee premium for HDHP family coverage in 2020 was $4,852 versus $6,017 for a PPO — a savings of $1,165 per year.3 In addition, many employers contribute to a health savings account (HSA) for the employee, and contributions by the employer or the employee are tax advantaged (see below).
-Taken together, these features could add up to substantial savings that can be used to pay for current and future medical expenses.
+The average annual employee premium for HDHP family coverage in 2020 was $4,852, compared with $6,017 for a PPO.
+Consequently, this represents an annual savings of $1,165.
+Furthermore, many employers contribute to a health savings account (HSA), and both employer and employee contributions receive favorable tax treatment.
+Taken together, these features can result in meaningful savings that may be used to cover both current and future medical expenses.

 Pay As You Go

-In return for lower premiums, you pay more out of pocket for medical services with an HDHP until you reach the annual deductible.
+In exchange for lower premiums, an HDHP requires you to pay more out of pocket for medical services until you reach the plan’s annual deductible.
+Therefore, understanding how costs are structured is essential.

-Deductible.
-An HDHP has a higher deductible than a PPO, but PPO deductibles have been rising, so consider the difference between plan deductibles and whether the deductible is per person or per family.
-PPOs may have a separate deductible (or no deductible) for prescription drugs, but the HDHP deductible will apply to all covered medical spending.
+An HDHP generally has a higher deductible than a PPO.
+However, PPO deductibles have been rising in recent years.
+As a result, it is important to compare the difference between deductibles and determine whether they apply per person or per family.
+Additionally, PPOs may have a separate deductible, or no deductible, for prescription drugs, whereas the HDHP deductible typically applies to all covered medical expenses.

-Maximums.
-Most health insurance plans have annual and lifetime out-of-pocket maximums above which the insurer pays all medical expenses.
-HDHP maximums may be the same or similar to that of PPO plans.
-(Some PPO plans have a separate annual maximum for prescription drugs.)
-If you have high medical costs that exceed the annual maximum, your total out-of-pocket costs for that year would typically be lower for an HDHP with the savings on premiums.
+Most health insurance plans include annual and lifetime out-of-pocket maximums, after which the insurer covers all eligible expenses.
+HDHP maximums are often similar to those of PPO plans, though some PPOs have separate prescription drug limits.
+Consequently, if your medical costs exceed the annual maximum, your total out-of-pocket spending for the year may actually be lower under an HDHP due to premium savings.

 HSA Contribution Limits

-Annual contributions can be made up to the April tax filing deadline of the following year.
-Any employer contributions must be considered as part of the annual limit.
+Annual contributions to a health savings account may be made up to the April tax filing deadline of the following year.
+Moreover, any employer contributions must be included when calculating the annual contribution limit.

 deductible chart